24/40 House

 2024 AIA Central Virginia Award of Merit in Residential Design

-Environmentally friendly and energy saving strategies are deployed throughout the project.
-Stormwater runoff is dramatically reduced by the pervious paving of the driveway and the reservoir beneath it.
-Wells for the geothermal heat pumps are located carefully along the narrow side yard.
-The original house envelope was completely re-insulated with new windows and doors installed throughout, while the rooftop solar arrays generate 63% of the home’s annual power needs.
+Environmentally-friendly and energy-saving strategies are deployed throughout the project.
+Pervious paving on the driveway and the reservoir beneath it dramatically reduce stormwater runoff.
+Geothermal heat pump wells are located carefully in the narrow side yard.
+The original house envelope is completely re-insulated, new windows and doors are installed throughout, and a rooftop solar array generates 63% of the home’s annual power needs.

-Upon entering the original house, guests experience the ordered spaces and details of a 1940 home.
-The central, organizing axis of the project leads the eye from the traditional entry hall to a fountain and landscape beyond.
-Passing through the house, these darker, more compact spaces give way to a bright and airy family room, surrounded by lush landscaping.
+One enters the original front door and experiences the ordered spaces and details of a 1940 home.
+A central axis organizes the project, and leads the eye from a refurbished traditional entry hall towards a modern fountain and landscape in the near distance.
+Passing through the house, cozy and compact spaces give way to a bright and airy family room, surrounded by lush landscaping.

 An elevated screen porch off the main living space — usable for nine months of the year — allows for connection to the street life of the neighborhood.